flux-music/flux-music-license/README.md

 3. Ownership

-All rights, title, and interest in Flux Music remain the property of the developer (zz.kaze).
+All rights, title, and interest in Flux Music remain the property of the developer (iworship.ayush & yours.karan).

 4. Termination